gennadiygnezdilov/php-ocpp-1.6J/README.md

 /src/MySQL.php file for database operation
 ```

-4. To start and further keep the WS/WSS server in operation, be sure to use Supervisor (http://supervisord.org) or, as an alternative, I recommend using the php script https://github.com/Firehed/ProcessManager

 My code was written in 2020 and is still functioning, I own my own electric car charging project.